SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-8.md

 ---
 layout: default
-title: Chapter Eight
+title: Pillar VIII
 nav_order: 11
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Eight: The New Heaven, The New Earth
+## Pillar VIII: The New Heaven, The New Earth

 <i>Co-Creation Through the Mirror Restored</i>